legendu-net/blog/misc/content/2017-01-05-spark-tips.markdown

 which can be used to cache a value in memory on all nodes, and accumulators, which are variables that are only “added” to, such as counters and sums.

+## Spark Submit

+1. After submitting a Spark application, if the network connection get lots, the Spark application submitted will be killed.
+    You can nohup or tmux to submit your Spark application so that loss of network connection won't kill your Spark application.
+    Or another way is to just submit your Spark application from a server that has very stable network connection.

 ## Spark Shell